ember-cli-deploy/ember-cli-deploy/docs/v1.0.0-beta.1/s3-walkthrough.md

 title: S3 walkthrough
 ---

-On this example, we'll build an ember-cli-deploy configuration from scratch.
+On this example, we'll build an Ember CLI Deploy configuration from scratch.
 Step by step, we'll put the pieces together and get the application deployed to S3.

 ## Installing ember-cli-deploy